tambu85/misinfo_spread/README.md

     * `random` : random network, given parameters `N` and `M`.
 The value of alpha is the same for all agents (`alpha_skeptical`).

-4. Run the script `launch_simulation`.
+4. Run the script `launch_simulation.R`.
 It will perform the simulation on the chosen network with the given parameters and then ask if the user wants to plot the dynamics of the BELIEVER, FACT-CHECKERS, and SUSCEPTIBLE compartments.
 Finally it saves the data in a ".RData" file in the subfolder